 “Set their Feet on the Firm and Stable Earth”

-Social media platforms I’ve read lately insist public schools no longer teach this particular lesson or that particular subject.
+Some social media platforms I’ve read lately insist public schools no longer teach this particular lesson, or that particular subject.
 And since I was a career history teacher, I want folks to understand that that isn’t necessarily the whole story.
 If your kids aren’t getting what you believe is important, the problem doesn’t lie in the public classroom.
 But before I delve into the obstacles, I’d like to describe a slice of my history course.

 For sophomores we began the year with the Age of Discovery.
 As part of this unit students mapped various Native Cultures, placing the Nootka in the Pacific Northwest, and the Seminole in the Florida peninsula.
 Southwestern natives lived in the desert, while the Onondaga hunted the forests of the Eastern Woodlands.
 From that beginning we shifted study to Europe, with the end of the Middle Ages.
 In the new emerging era, Columbus sailed to the Bahamas, and changed the world forever.
 By the end of the first semester, in December, America had defeated the British in the Revolutionary War, and a new government waited to take shape until the second semester began in January.